 The servant smiled and stroked the girl’s blonde hair.

 ‘You just have to be a good girl for your mother.
 I’m sure she will get happier again.
 Perhaps it will help that she is with her sister now.
-Lady Lopeia and her sister were always very close, until she left for Cereia to marry the King.
-It was a good idea from Fourth Queen Wenaeis to have you move to the castle.
+Lady Lopeia and her sister used to be very close, before her sister left for Cereia to marry the King.
+It was a good idea from Fourth Queen Wenaeis to have you both moved to the castle.
 You will both be taken care of here.’

 ‘Do you like coming here too?’
 Alexa asked curiously.